istio/istio.io/content/docs/concepts/traffic-management/index.md

 internal model representation with various fields from the metadata found in the platform.

-Istio introduces the concept of a _service version_, which is a finer-grained way to subdivide service instances by versions (`v1`, `v2`) or environment (`staging`, `prod`).
+Istio introduces the concept of a _service version_, which is a fine-grained way to subdivide service instances by versions (`v1`, `v2`) or environment (`staging`, `prod`).
 These variants are not necessarily different API
 versions: they could be iterative changes to the same service, deployed in